Prior to its relocation to the Toyosu Market in 2018, the Tsukiji Market had the freshest fish in Tokyo Japan if not the entire world.

 We ordered two different tastings in order to sample a wider variety of fish.
 The cost of the two tastings averaged about $30 per person.
 Once seated, we were served fish on bamboo leaves, about three pieces at a time.

 Like many sushi restaurants in the United States, our sushi was accompanied by miso soup.
-However, to our pleasant surprise, Sushi Bun’s miso soup featured baby cockles that complemented the earthy flavors of the soy miso with the fresh briny flavors of the ocean.
+However, to our pleasant surprise, Sushi Bun’s miso soup featured baby cockles that complimented the earthy flavors of the soy miso with the fresh briny flavors of the ocean.

 Then our nigiri sushi started to arrive – luscious pieces of maguro (lean tuna), toro (tuna belly) and otoro (fattiest tuna belly) as well as baby octopus with a dollop of miso, uni (delectable sea urchin) and ikura (mouth-popping salmon roe).